 Contact Peer Counseling strives to create a supportive space for Harvard undergraduates to talk about feelings and experiences around mental health and Bisexual, Gay, Lesbian, Transgender, Queer, Intersex, and Asexual (BGLTQIA+) identities....
 Read more about Contact Peer Counseling

-Harvard’s Employee Assistance Program (EAP) offers confidential consultation, assessment and referral, and short-term counseling to help staff, faculty and their household members with personal or work-related concerns including sexual harassment...
+Harvard’s Employee Assistance Program (EAP) offers confidential consultation, assessment and referral, and short-term counseling to help staff, faculty and their household members with personal or work-related concerns including sexual harassment and other sexual misconduct....
 Read more about Employee Assistance Program (EAP)

 The Harvard Chaplains are a professional community of more than 30 chaplains, representing many of the world’s religious, spiritual, and ethical traditions, who share a collective commitment to serving the spiritual needs of Harvard...
 Read more about Harvard Chaplains